BobIT37/WebdriverTestCases/README.md

 # WebdriverTestCases

-This project has been created using Maven and TestNG.
+- This project has been created Page Object Model (POM) approach using Maven and TestNG.
-Allure report, extent report can be generated.
+- Allure report, extent report can be generated.
-Screenshot listener is cretaed to take screentshot if test case is failed.
+- Screenshot listener is cretaed to take screentshot if test case is failed.
 In framework target > surefire-reports > failure_screenshots
-Another taking screenshot is put in Allure listener.
-Project > screenthots All log files are stored in logs > application.properties.
+- Another taking screenshot is put in Allure listener.
+Project > screenthots
+- All log files are stored in logs > application.properties.
-This framework is compatible with parallel execution and just configure in runner.xml
+- This framework is compatible with parallel execution and just configure in runner.xml

 ## Local usage: Clone framework